johnpfay/Water-Data-Bootcamp/1_StreamFlow/Excel/Streamflow.md

 ##### Examine Summary Statistics of our Data

 Summary statistics provide another quick way to examine our data for peculiarities.
 Here, we'll outline the process for computing min, max, mean, and percentiles from our data in Excel.
-We'll simplify this procedure by creating a name for the range of `Mean flow (cfs)` data cell.
+We'll simplify this procedure by creating a name for the range of `Mean flow (cms)` data cell.

-* Assign `CFS` as the name of the range of `Mean flow (cfs)` cells:
+* Assign `CMS` as the name of the range of `Mean flow (cms)` cells:
-  * Select all the data cells under the `Mean flow (cfs)` header
+  * Select all the data cells under the `Mean flow (cms)` header
   * Type `ctrl`-`F3` to open the Name Manager and click `New` to add a new named range of cells.
-  * Enter CFS as the Name.
+  * Enter CMS as the Name.
 Note the range is set to what we highlighted as we open the Name Manger.
 Click `OK`.
   * Close the Name Manger.
 Now we can just type `CFS` in any formula and it will refer to that range of cells.
 We'll see below how this works.
 * Create a skeleton table with labels: `Min`, `P10`, `P25`, `P75`, `P90`, `Median`, `Average`, and `Max`
 * Insert the appropriate formula for each, using the range of `Mean flow (cms)` cells for each.
-  * min: `=MIN(CFS)`
+  * min: `=MIN(CMS)`
-  * P10:  `=PERCENTILE.INC(CFS,0.1)`
+  * P10:  `=PERCENTILE.INC(CMS,0.1)`
     * `INC` means inclusive: where the percentile value must be between 0 and 1
     * Alternatively, `EXC` requires the percentile to be between 1/n and 1-1/n, where n is the number of elements
+    * Calculate P25, P75, P90 following the same format
-  * median: `=MEDIAN(CFS)`
+  * median: `=MEDIAN(CMS)`
-  * average: `=AVERAGE(CFS)`
+  * average: `=AVERAGE(CMS)`
-  * max: `=MAX(CFS)`
+  * max: `=MAX(CMS)`

-Now that we know how to compute summary statistics, let's examine whether building Falls lake had a noticeable impact on these values.
+Now that we know how to compute summary statistics, let's examine whether building Falls Lake had a noticeable impact on these values.
 We can do this by computing summary statistics for subsets of the discharge data, with one subset containing the discharge before 1980, when construction of the lake started, and after 1984, after the dam was completed.

 * Create named ranges for discharge data before 1980 and after 1984
   * A quick way to do this is search for 1980 and select 12/31/1979 and up with `shift`+`ctrl`+`↑`.
 With these records selected, assign a name as we did above.
   * Then search for 1984 and select from 1/1/1984 and down (`shift`+`ctrl`+`↓`), and name that range.
 * Compute summary stats for these new ranges as you did above.
-(Tip: you can use `ctrl`+`H` to replace the named range `CFS` with the new names you created for easy update.)
+(Tip: you can use `ctrl`+`H` to replace the named range `CMS` with the new names you created for easy update.)

 What do you notice?
 Particularly with regards to min and max streamflow.
 Does that make sense given what you know about reservoirs?